Cheat Sheet

 If you’re filing a complaint today, be prepared for a wait.
 The older the backlog gets, the longer your case is likely to sit in queue.
 You might consider sending a follow-up to the ombudsman office if your case crosses the 3-month mark, and explore consumer court if it crosses 6 months without resolution.

-What this means if you file a complaint
+What this means for you

 The ombudsman data gives you a few practical takeaways as a policyholder.